 The main goal of following a raw food diet is first and foremost health.
 Followers believe that eating this way maximizes nutrients they receive from the food and so they receive all of the subsequent health benefits.
 Using the raw food diet for weight loss is possible given the fact that eating raw foods can drastically reduce calorie intake.
 Fresh fruits and vegetables have a much lower caloric density meaning you can eat more volume of these foods for fewer calories, and higher levels of satiety.

 Although this style of eating may help you lose weight, it is no secret that any style of eating that restricts entire categories of foods is not sustainable.
 From navigating social interactions to daily preparation, eating only raw foods requires a large amount of work and dedication.
-Without support and guidance, following a raw food diet plan may be short lived and frustrating.
+Even if you overlook the risks of nutrient deficiencies and illness, without support and guidance, following a raw food diet plan may be short lived and frustrating.

 Let Noom help